TBX5 (gene)

 T-box transcription factor TBX5, (T-box protein 5) is a protein that in humans is encoded by the TBX5 gene.
+Abnormalities in the TBX5 gene can result in altered limb development, Holt-Oram syndrome, Tetra-amelia syndrome, and cardiac and skeletal problems.

 This gene is a member of a phylogenetically conserved family of genes that share a common DNA-binding domain, the T-box.
 T-box genes encode transcription factors involved in the regulation of developmental processes.
 This gene is closely linked to related family member T-box 3 (ulnar mammary syndrome) on human chromosome 12.

 TBX5 is located on the long arm of chromosome 12.
 TBX5 produces a protein called T-box protein 5 that acts as a transcription factor.
 TBX5 is involved with forelimb and heart development.
 This gene impacts the early development of the forelimb by triggering fibroblast growth factor, FGF10.

 Function

+TBX5 is a transcription factor that codes for the protein called T-box 5.
+The transcription factors it encodes are necessary for development, especially in the pattern formation of upper limbs and cardiac growth.
 TBX5 is involved with the development of the four heart chambers, the electrical conducting system, and the septum separating the right and left sides of the heart.
-TBX5 is a transcription factor that codes for the protein called T-box 5.
 Along with playing roles in the development of the heart, septum, and electrical system of the heart, it also activates genes that are involved in the development of the upper limbs, the arms and hands.

-This gene is involved in patterning major aspects of the heart; however, it is also involved in the muscle connective tissue for muscle and tendon patterning.
-A study showed that deletion of TBX5 in forelimbs causes disruption in the muscle and tendon patterning without affecting the skeletons development.
+This gene is also involved in the muscle connective tissue for muscle and tendon patterning.
+A study showed that deletion of TBX5 in forelimbs causes disruption in the muscle and tendon patterning without affecting the skeleton's development.
 T-box protein 5 expression is in the cells of the lateral plate mesoderm which form the forelimb bud and the cascade of limb initiation.
-In its absence no forelimb bud forms.
-Diseases and defects associated with this gene include Holt–Oram syndrome, and are associated with limb defects and several other abnormalities.
-The cardiac defects include defects in the septum dividing the left and right sides of the heart, conduction system abnormalities, and other problems.
-The exact mechanism that Tbx5 activates gene expression is still being discovered and is actively being understood.
+In its absence, no forelimb bud forms.